dingiso/s2e/docs/src/Tutorials/PoV/pov.rst

     char g_long_string[128] = "...";
     int main(int argc, char **argv)
     {
-        // Initialize a to the address of a legitimate string char *a = g_a_string;
+        // Initialize pointer a to the address of a legitimate string char *a = g_a_string;
         char buffer[32];